galaxyproject/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 #### Retrieve GO IDs for peptides: Unipept

-The **UniPept** application `pept2prot` can be used to receive the GO identifiers connected to the list of peptides that was generated from the Peptide Shaker result:
+The **UniPept** application `pept2prot` can be used to return the list of proteins containing each peptide.
+The option `retrieve extra information` option is set to `yes` so that we retrieve Gene Ontology assignments (`go_references`) for each protein.

 > ### {% icon hands_on %} Hands-on: Unipept
 >